Heatblur-Simulations/f-4e-manual/src/dcs/modding/jester/lua_api.md

 ```

 `GetProperty` expects the full path to the component within the component-tree
-(that are all names of parent components).
+(that are all names of parent components), they must start with `/` to
+indicate an absolute path.

 The returned value is a wrapper `Property` object.
 Access to the underlying
 value (in this case a `LReal` with unit `Pounds`) is given by